posit-conf-2026/positron/README.md

 ## Description

-ADD WORKSHOP DESCRIPTION.
+This three-hour workshop provides a quick start for R and Python users who are curious about Positron, Posit’s new AI-ready polyglot code editor for data science.
+Here, you will learn how to use Positron’s time-saving features to do a typical end-to-end data science task.
+Along the way, you will learn how to:

+- Install packages and set up a reproducible environment
+- Connect to a database
+- Add Positron Extensions
+- Navigate the Command Palette
+- Configure Positron to use your favorite LLM model provider
+- Write, Edit, and Debug code with Positron’s built-in AI Client
+- Use an LLM to explain and translate code
+- Learn the best practices for cleaning and exploring data with LLMs
+- Publish APIs, docs, apps, and more with the Posit Publisher extension

+This workshop will be a good fit for you as long as you have a basic familiarity with at least one of R or Python.
+No installation is necessary.
+Posit will provide a cloud environment equipped with both Positron and the LLMs we will use during class.

 ## Setup

 ADD INFORMATION YOU WANT LEARNERS TO HAVE / STEPS THEY WANT THEM TO COMPLETE PRIOR TO THE WORKSHOP.
-THIS COULD BE A LINK TO A THREAD ON POSIT COMMUNITY, PACKAGE INSTALL INSTRUCTIONS, HOW TO GET AN POSIT CLOUD ACCOUNT, ETC.
+THIS COULD BE A LINK TO A THREAD ON POSIT COMMUNITY, PACKAGE INSTALL INSTRUCTIONS, HOW TO GET A POSIT CLOUD ACCOUNT, ETC.

 ## Schedule